 - Program readiness as determined by a panel during a group interview

 All students must complete a criminal background check and drug screen in order to begin placements in clinical settings.
-A clinical facility may exclude you if something in your background or drug screen is flagged.
-If the program is unable to place you in a clinical setting due to something in your criminal background or drug screens, you may not be able to complete the program.
-If you have any history of criminal activity or concerns about drug screen outcomes, you are encouraged to contact program advising, PTAProgram@lanecc.edu, or Beth Thorpe, ACCE, firstname.lastname@example.org
+A clinical facility may exclude you if something in your background or alcohol and drug screen is flagged.
+If the program is unable to place you in a clinical setting due to something in your criminal background or alcohol and drug screens, you may not be able to complete the program.
+If you have any history of criminal activity or concerns about drug screen outcomes, you are encouraged to contact program advising, PTAProgram@lanecc.edu, or Beth Thorpe, ACCE, email@example.com

 Do I have to be an Oregon resident to be accepted in the PTA program?

 I've taken classes outside of Lane that seem similar to the prerequisites.
 Will the program accept my previous coursework?

 All courses must be transferable for credit toward an AAS degree at LCC.
 Students with military experience are encouraged to consult with Enrollment Services for course equivalencies.
 Students should use the Lane transfer tool to determine if previous coursework will be accepted as the equivalent at LCC.
 The transfer tool is also referenced on the program application.

 I think I'm ready to apply.
 Can someone help me review my transcripts to see if I have everything I need?

 Yes.
 Program advisors can help.
 Email PTAProgram@lanecc.edu for guidance and a schedule of drop-in hours.

 Local hospitals and clinics provide opportunities for volunteer and observation hours in the physical therapy and rehabilitation departments.
 It is up to you to identify opportunities to get related observation experience.
 25 observation hours in two clinical settings is required to apply to the program.